coq/coq/CODE_OF_CONDUCT.md

   Consider what image your words will give to outsiders of the development team / the user community as a whole.
 Try to avoid references to private knowledge to be understandable by anyone.
+- **Coq online forums are only to discuss Coq-related subjects.**
+  Unrelated political discussions or long digressions are unwelcome, even for illustration or comparison purposes.
 - **When we disagree, try to understand why.**
   Disagreements, both social and technical, happen all the time and Coq is no exception.
 It is important that we resolve disagreements and differing views